 According to Qvidian, 88% of missed opportunities were because sales couldn’t find or leverage internal resources.

 Imagine this: you’re a sales rep on the line with a prospect interested in your product or service.
-They need to turn in their budget numbers by tomorrow, and they have a specific concern about your product’s compatibility with their current IT system.
+Tomorrow is the deadline for their decision and they have a concern about your product’s compatibility with their IT system.

 First, you check Google Drive.
-You see a bunch of things labeled “case study,” but none of them are the correct version.
-Some aren’t even totally completed.
+You see a bunch of things labeled “case study,” but none of them is the correct version.
+Some aren’t even completed.

 The prospect is getting impatient and the clock is ticking.